micilini/KSVideoGenerator/README.md

 ## Usage

-After generating the executable for Windows or Linux, or downloading the project located inside the dist folder,
+After generating the executable for Windows or Linux, or downloading the project located inside [Releases page](https://github.com/micilini/KSVideoGenerator/releases).

 You have two options for running this project.